openaustralia/planningalerts/README.md

 ### Configuring PlanningAlerts so people can write to their local councillors

-While people use PlanningAlerts to provide official submissions to planning applications, sometimes the official process doesn’t work well, or they have questions and need a response.
+People use PlanningAlerts to provide official submissions to planning applications, but sometimes the official process doesn’t work well, or they have questions and need a response.
 In Australia we elect local councillors to represent us in local government decision making—these are good people to speak to in these cases and many others.
 Through PlanningAlerts people can send public messages to their councillors about planning applications *and* councillors can reply.